 Finding Money to Return to School

 Federal loans require you to complete a Free Application for Federal Student Aid (FAFSA), which asks about your financial resources and income.
-If you've been working full-time until a recent layoff or otherwise employed, it may seem like you have more money available for college than you actually do.
+If you've been working full-time until a recent layoff, it may seem like you have more money available for college than you actually do.

 In this situation, the Department of Education urges returning students to contact the financial aid office at their chosen school—ideally even before completing the FAFSA.
 With proof of an income change, the school may be able to recalculate your financial aid package.

-Grants and scholarships may also be available from academic institutions, from state or local governments, or from private companies or non-profit organizations.
+Grants and scholarships may also be available from academic institutions, state or local governments, private companies, or non-profit organizations.
 You should explore these sources of funding first as they do not have to be repaid.

 Low-rate private student loans are available, too.
 Well-qualified borrowers and those with cosigners may be able to access the funding necessary.